The Ancient Egyptian Book of Thoth II

 This book is the first comprehensive presentation of the archaeology of Syria from the end of the Paleolithic period to 300 BC.
 Although Syria has been the focus of intensive excavations for decades, no large-scale review of the results of these excavations has ever appeared until now.
 Syria is one of the prime areas of excavation and archaeological field work in the Middle East, and Peter Akkermans and Glenn Schwartz outline the many important finds yielded by Syria, before providing their own perspectives and conclusions.

-This volume accompanies an exhibition of the same name, which includes artefacts from nearly 2000 years before the Christian era.
+This volume accompanies an exhibition of the same name, which includes artifacts from nearly 2000 years before the Christian era.
 Objects such as coffins, tombs, masks, jewellery, papyri, sarcophagi and monumental and small-scale sculpture reveal the reverence and awe with which the Egyptians considered the mystery of death.
 The essays in this book explore Egyptian art history, customs and worship, with specific focus on the Amduat, a book devoted to the pharaoh’s 12-hour journey to the afterlife.
 Additional writings detail the background of the collection and focus upon the role of art in ancient Egypt.

 Creditors have always sought the protection of the law to secure themselves against loss if the debtor cannot or will not pay the debt.
 This volume examines the legal instruments of security available to creditors in the earliest known legal systems, their use and abuse, and the ways in which the law sought to satisfy the differing interests of creditors, debtors, and society in general, with varying degrees of success.
 The book covers all the major legal systems of the ancient Near East, from Sumer to Ptolemaic Egypt, as well as comparative historical developments up to the present day.
 Twelve scholars have each contributed a study of their special period of expertise, while the general issues that arise from their research are discussed in a concluding chapter.